 The broken spines rarely rejoin.
 Instead, they rest wherever they lie, usually tipped to one side or the other.
 Once they heal, the withers won’t be painful; but they probably will be deformed—flatter and wider or otherwise misshapen.
 The abnormal contour may call for a special saddle or extra padding, but broken withers seldom sideline a horse for good.

 Prevent it: Since flipover injuries are the main cause of broken withers, take sensible steps to prevent them.
-See the box on this page for some tips.
+See below for some tips.

 Deep muscles and ligaments stabilize the bones of the spine, but sometimes the tips of the dorsal processes touch and rub against each other.
 The condition is called overriding spinous processes, or kissing spines.
 “It’s most common in the mid-back but can occur in the withers,” Dr. le Jeune says.
 The length of the spines at the withers and the fact that they tilt backward increase the odds of contact.